 Shortly after it was first introduced, the SKAG approach has earned a well-deserved spot on the PPC best practices list and has garnered wide acclaim among digital marketers and agencies alike.
-This blog post will explore some of the science behind SKAGs and what makes them uniquely beneficial to most paid search strategies.
+This blog post will explore some of the science behind SKAGs and what makes them uniquely beneficial to most paid search engine marketing strategies.

-Google’s PPC platform has always been an enigma of ever-changing metrics, ranks, and scores but Quality Score is by far one of the most vital elements to your campaign’s performance.
+Google’s PPC platform has always been an enigma of ever-changing metrics, ranks, and scores but Quality Score is by far one of the most vital elements to your ad campaign’s performance.

 How can SKAGs improve your ad relevance and Quality Score?

 Maintaining a consistently high Quality Score is no easy feat for any ppc marketer, but it is well worth the effort if your ultimate goal is to make Google Ads a viable customer acquisition channel.
 One of the biggest contributors to the quality of your ads is how relevant they are to the search term that triggered them.

 - SKAGs are easily one of the most efficient ways to make sure your ad is a near-perfect match for the keyword intent.

 Having only one keyword to worry about when setting up your ad group means having ultimate control over your ad text and how much it will resonate with the person behind the search query.

 SKAGs may not be the answer to every PPC campaign related challenge but they have a proven track record of lowering your cost-per-conversion which ultimately leads to higher ROI.